ChewieDoo/notion-clone/README.md

 ### README

+## Other tasks
+- Add in custom images
+- Make website a bit prettier
+- Making it so you can access other Potions from one potion
+- Adding a home page showing recently visited document

 ## API Endpoints

 API Endpoints are specific URL or functions that allow the front-end to interact with the backend.
 They handle requests such as: